ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) update adapter-react to have enhanced image support in file selector
+* (foxriver76) fixed color of file browser in light mode
+* (foxriver76) fixed color inputs jumping to end of input on modify

 ### 2.3.4 (2023-11-02)
 * (foxriver76) fix crash when selecting multiple widgets